 - The reading fee is $30 (We will waive the submission fee for those undergoing financial hardship or living with limited means.
 Before you reach out to request a waived fee, please read our full statement and instructions here.
 If the guidelines are not followed, we will not be able to offer a waived fee.)

 - All nonfiction subjects (including personal essays, memoirs, travel writing, historical narratives, nature writing) or any combination of subjects are eligible

 - Do not include your name anywhere on the actual manuscript; if your name appears within the body of the text, please omit it or black it out (first name is fine, but last name must be omitted)

 - You may include a brief bio in the “cover letter” section of Submittable

-- Do not include an acknowledgments page in the manuscript
+- Do not include a bio or an acknowledgments page in the manuscript

 - Simultaneous submissions permitted

 - Friends, family members, and former students of judges or Autumn House editors may not submit to the contest.
 Students do not include interactions at short-term residencies or fellowships.

 - Former employees of Autumn House, including interns, may not submit to the contest.

 If you have any questions, please check our FAQ page.